markjackmilian/b-state/README.md

 ![b-state logo](logo.png "Logo")

-# BState - Advanced State Management for Blazor
+# BState - State Manager for Blazor

 BState is a powerful state management library designed specifically for Blazor applications.
 It provides a clean, efficient way to manage application state through a flexible pipeline architecture.